agi-brain/xuance/docs/source/index.rst

 ..
-XuanPolicy documentation master file, created by sphinx-quickstart on Wed May 31 20:18:19 2023.
+XuanCe documentation master file, created by sphinx-quickstart on Wed May 31 20:18:19 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to XuanPolicy's documentation!
+Welcome to XuanCe's documentation!
 ======================================

-**XuanPolicy** is an open-source ensemble of Deep Reinforcement Learning (DRL) algorithm implementations.
+**XuanCe** is an open-source ensemble of Deep Reinforcement Learning (DRL) algorithm implementations.

 We call it as **Xuan-Ce (玄策)** in Chinese.
 "**Xuan (玄)**" means incredible and magic box, "**Ce (策)**" means policy.